Develop Office Add-ins

 Create an Office Add-in

-You can create an Office Add-in by using the Yeoman generator for Office Add-ins or Visual Studio.
+You can create an Office Add-in by using the Yeoman generator for Office Add-ins, Visual Studio, or Teams Toolkit.

 The Yeoman generator for Office Add-ins can be used to create a Node.js Office Add-in project that can be managed with Visual Studio Code or any other editor.
 The generator can create Office Add-ins for any of the following: